Santa Cruz Stigmata Review

 The Stigmata is by no means your standard gravel/cyclocross bike.
 When paying premium prices, you’ll be expecting premium features.
 On this front, the Stigmata doesn’t disappoint.

-The 2021 edition has morphed together CX features with MTB features to create an enhanced off-road machine that can race singletrack or take you bikepacking in equal measure.
+The latest edition has morphed together CX features with MTB features to create an enhanced off-road machine that can race singletrack or take you bikepacking in equal measure.

 From the frame to the rims to the drivetrain, Santa Cruz has paid attention to even the smallest details ensuring the entire package works together to provide a unique gravel, dirt, or road cycling experience.

 The full carbon frame comes in a somewhat natural looking Moonstone Blue and Ivory color, with perfectly rounded edges on each and every curve.

 Santa Cruz bikes are well-known for their top-quality paint jobs where it’ll be almost impossible to find any defects

 The head angle on the new Stigmata tends to be more focused on stability rather than handling which is uncommon on CX bikes.
 While the wheelbase reflects a distance usually found on CX bikes, the shorter rake on the fork will provide greater stability when racing on dirt or singletrack.